awsdocs/amazon-vpc-network-administrator-guide/doc_source/Troubleshooting.md

 # Troubleshooting<a name="Troubleshooting"></a>

-The following topics contain troubleshooting information that you can use if your tunnels aren't in the correct state when you test your customer gateway\.
+If your tunnels aren't in the correct state when you test your customer gateway, use the following troubleshooting information\.

 **Topics**
 + [Troubleshooting Cisco ASA Customer Gateway Connectivity](Cisco_ASA_Troubleshooting.md)